Dirt-Road-Development/dirt_road_dev_website/blog/2022-10-21-sfuel-station/index.md

 tags: [skale, fuel, sfuel, blockchain, web3]
 ---

-TLDR; The sFUEL Station has been upgraded to support a new chain, has a brand new UI, and now automatically fills you up across all chains.
-How to support the station is at the bottom of the article.
+Summary (TLDR): The sFUEL Station is a community run website that acts as a great starting point for the SKALE Network.
+Quickly and easily get sFUEL for many chains.
+This article offers the community an update on the new changes made to the sFUEL Station, as well as new ways to support the community run website.

-## What is the sFUEL Station?
+## What's the sFUEL Station?

-The sFUEL Station located [here](https://sfuel.dirtroad.dev) is a community run application enabling users to attain fuel for various chains within the SKALEVERSE.
+The [sFUEL Station](https://sfuel.dirtroad.dev) is a community run website enabling anybody to quickly **GET** fuel (i.e gas) for various chains within the SKALEVERSE ([SKALE Network](https://skale.space)).

-It is designed to be as simple as possible to use and to allow SKALIENs the ability to quickly get started using the SKALE Network.
+SKALE Network is a multi-chain blockchain network designed to be infinitely scalable and easy to use.
+Similar to other blockchain networks, the SKALE Network utilizes a transactional token similar to Ether on Ethereum.
+However, in order to enhance security in this multi-chain network; every single chain has its own transactional token called SKALE FUEL (sFUEL).
+The sFUEL Station offers users a one-click solution to **GET** sFUEL on multiple chains including: [CryptoBlades](https://cryptoblades.io), [Block Brawlers](https://blockbrawlers.com), and [Razor Network](https://razor.network).

-## What is new?
+## What's new?

 The new changes include:
 - A brand new User Interface that is minimal and simple to understand
+- Better Mobile Responsive Support
+- Better wallet connections (specifically for mobile usage)
 - A new chain: [Razor Network](https://razor.network)
 - A faster fill up time by filling your wallet up on every supported chain at once